 In 2017, the NSW Government approved a new policy to assist agencies with the identification of surplus and underutilised real property assets and make whole-of- government decisions on the future use of these assets to support the State’s objectives.

-The Policy will encourage a whole-of-government approach to the allocation of the State’s real property capital that will ultimately assist the State in delivering its significant infrastructure requirements.
+The PIP will encourage a whole-of-government approach to the allocation of the state’s real property capital that will ultimately assist the state in delivering its significant infrastructure requirements.

 The policy supports the NSW Government’s Housing Affordability Strategy, the Premier’s Priorities and complements the Greater Sydney Commission’s District Plans through the identification of land to deliver on housing and infrastructure requirements.